 In production : Cowley timeline

-EARLY last century, among the green meadows to the South of the dreaming spires of Oxford City, there was a village called Temple Cowley.
+EARLY last century, amidst the green meadows to the south of the dreaming spires of Oxford City, there was a village called Temple Cowley.

 In one corner of this village there was a large, dilapidated building that had once been a military college but was left empty for 20 years, until…

 William Richard Morris, a 36 year-old garage owner and former champion racing cyclist, decided to continue his progression from building cycles and motorcycles, then selling cars, to become a car manufacturer himself.
 WRM Motors of Oxford was registered in August 1912.
 Morris was Managing Director, the Earl of Macclesfield, holding £4000 of preference shares, took the title of President.
 The company took over the former college at Temple Cowley and started converting it into a car factory.
 Production began here with a staff of 12, including Morris and his father.

 The first car, a two-seater Morris Oxford, was produced in March 1913, had a 1017 cc engine, and was priced at £175.
 The distinctive rounded shape of the radiator led to the affectionate nickname of ‘Bullnose’ – which was applied to Morris cars until ‘flat radiators’ became the fashion for 1927.
 Morris had shrewdly studied the mass-production techniques behind the success of the Model T Ford and decided to go a step further – by farming out the manufacture of most of the components to specialist suppliers.
 Bodies, engines, axles and chassis frames all came from outside.
 This meant that he was initially concerned only with design and assembly, reducing the start-up investment and risk.

 In 1913, a total of 393 cars were built.